susam/emfy/README.md

     Since `wombat-theme` is already loaded here (due to the `load-theme` expression discussed earlier), the body is evaluated immediately.
-However, if `wombat-theme` were not yet loaded, the body would be evaluated as soon as `wombat-theme` is loaded.
+However, if `wombat-theme` were not yet loaded, the body would be evaluated as soon as `wombat-theme` gets loaded.

-    The first line of the body shown above the background colour to `#111`, i.e., a very dark shade of grey.
+    The first expression in the the body sets the background colour to `#111`, i.e., a very dark shade of grey.

     The name `wombat-theme` refers to the feature provided by the Wombat theme.
 Emacs packages (including the ones for themes) can declare the feature they provide.
-If we ever remove or comment out the `load-theme` expression mentioned earlier, the body of this `with-eval-after-load` expression will not be executed.
+If we ever remove or comment out the `load-theme` expression mentioned earlier, then the `wombat-theme` feature will not be loaded and the body of the `with-eval-after-load` expression will not be executed.
     Therefore, removing or commenting out the `load-theme` call is a convenient way to disable the theme along with all the additional color customizations made here.